armory/documentation/_admin_guides/slack.md

   channel:  <the Slack channel you want to use>
   apiToken:  <the Slack bot token>
   verificationToken:  <the Slack API verification token>

-spinnaker:
-  pemFilePath: <local path to the PEM file to use to authenticate with gate>
 ```

 NOTE:  If you want to set the channel differently per-environment, you can set